13 Tips to Craft an Incredible Freelancer Resume

 If you are looking to see a great freelance resume example, this article will break it all down for you.

-As of 2020, an estimated 57.3 million Americans were considered to be freelancers meaning they do not have a single employer and may not necessarily have a Monday-Friday 9am-5pm workweek.
+In 2020, an estimated 57.3 million Americans were considered to be freelancers, meaning they do not have a single employer and may not necessarily have a Monday-Friday 9am-5pm workweek.
 Freelancers get their opportunities many times by pitching projects for assignments with varied clients or from client referrals.
 While freelancing can be considered less stable than traditional forms of employment, there are a ton of benefits of being an independent contractor.
 Many freelancers report that their overall income has increased as well as their work-life balance (that last part is debatable).

 There are a ton of 1099 jobs out there, and a strong resume gives you a better chance to land the client.
 You know, a solid freelance resume that will have your potential clients saying, how can I hire this person now?
 A strong resume that can portray your qualification will often justify the cost of your services.